emmanuelasinas/emmanuelasinas/README.md

 IT Support professional with hands-on experience operating enterprise software, EHR systems, and data management tools in high-volume clinical environments.
 Pursuing an A.S. in Computer Information Systems with a focus on IT Support at CT State Community College.
 Experienced working within HIPAA-compliant workflows and strong at maintaining data accuracy and system reliability under pressure.

 **Education**
 - A.S.
-Computer Information Systems — IT Support, CT State Community College (Aug 2026)
+Computer Information Systems — IT Support, CT State Community College (May 2028)
 - Practical Nursing Program, Lincoln Technical Institute (GPA 3.40, Jan 2024)
 - B.A.
 Political Science, University of Connecticut (May 2022)